aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline-actions/README.md

 });
 ```

-If you want to filter the files to be included in the output artifact, you can specify the second arg as `artifactFiles`
+If you want to filter the files to be included in the output artifact, you can specify their paths as the second
-property in the `Artifact`.
+argument to `Artifact`.

 ```ts
 declare const sourceArtifact: codepipeline.Artifact;